MagicMumble/chat-server/README.md

     go build server.go
     ./server

-Before running the project you need to initialize database by running a file `createDB.go` (only once).
+Before running the project you need to initialize database and main entities User, Chat, Message by running a file `createDB.go` (only once).